sskelkar/autofilldb/README.md

 This library can produce valid mock data to satisfy `not null` and `foreign key` constraints.
 All generated values comply with column constraints like length of column, uniqueness and data type etc.

-`autofilldb` requires a bean of type `javax.sql.DataSource` in the Spring container.
-In turn, this library provides an `AutoFill` bean that can be injected in your test class.
+`autofilldb` requires an instance type `javax.sql.DataSource` to connect to the database.

 ##### Supported databases: MySQL